nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [1.07]

-##### 1.07.A01) ■ Designation and protection of ecologically sensitive areas

-- 1.07.A01.01) Identification, management, and risk reduction of natural disaster-prone areas

-- 1.07.A01.02) Development and implementation of scientifically developed sustainable land- use plans in agricultural, industrial and residential uses

-- 1.07.A01.03) Conservation of areas with mineral resources for sustainable economic operations

-- 1.07.A01.04) Implementation of existing guidelines for soil conservation and development of new recommendations as needed Safe Water Consumption

-- 1.07.A01.05) Studying the all kinds of water sources in Sri Lanka, conduct sensitivity assessments and conservation of sensitive water sources via Gazettes.

-- 1.07.A01.06) Identification of causes of water pollution and adopting actions to minimize it

-- 1.07.A01.07) Preparation of a basic water map based on data gathered by a chemical and physical parameters analysis of all water sources

-- 1.07.A01.08) Activation of river systems for restoration and conservation of traditional water management practices.

-- 1.07.A01.09) Calculation of minimum requirements for water storage and introducing methods for replenishing surface and underground water resources.

-- 1.07.A01.10) Maintaining minimum environmental flow in rivers during domestic, agricultural, and industrial water usage.

-- 1.07.A01.11) Introduction and regulation of scientific methods for treating wastewater from domestic and industrial activities.
-Sustainability of Marine and Coastal Zone

-- 1.07.A01.12) Complete termination of direct or indirect disposal of pollutants into the coastal and marine environment.

-- 1.07.A01.13) Identification and protection of sensitive environmental systems in coastal zones.

-- 1.07.A01.14) Scientifically determining and preserving the conservation zones of beaches and lagoons.

-- 1.07.A01.15) Emergency preparedness plans with institutional leadership and community involvement to minimize the accidental marine environmental damages.

-- 1.07.A01.16) Development of legal frameworks and procedures for assessing and compensating environmental damage caused by marine pollution.

-- 1.07.A01.17) Implementation of laws as per the international Conventions and Treaties to ensure sustainable use of marine resources including fish and prevention of marine waters.

-- 1.07.A01.18) Development of coastal areas and tourist attractions that are culturally significant, into well-developed beautiful ecological belts.

-- 1.07.A01.19) Identification and protection of areas where marine life is naturally abundant and ensure maintaining the water quality parameters.
-Existence of Clean Air

-- 1.07.A01.20) Introduction of suitable and fast-growing timber species for maintaining the atmospheric balance.

-- 1.07.A01.21) Planting, consumption, and replanting of trees to contribute to carbon sequestration.

-- 1.07.A01.22) Promotion and regulation of alternative energy sources in industry and transportation sectors to minimize air pollution from stationery and mobile sources.

-- 1.07.A01.23) Diplomatic intervention to avoid or mitigate trans boundary air pollution.

-- 1.07.A01.24) Introduce programs to increase public awareness and perceptions to minimize air pollution Legal and Ethical framework for Environmental Conventions

-- 1.07.A01.25) Reviewing and update addressing weaknesses, deficiencies, and gaps in existing environmental regulations also aligning with international agreements and local environmental laws.

-- 1.07.A01.26) Public Consultation will be made mandatory in conducting feasibility studies for development projects.

-- 1.07.A01.27) Updating the criteria for environmental assessments ensuring the transparency of process.

-- 1.07.A01.28) Implementing Strategic Environmental Assessments (SEAs).

-- 1.07.A01.29) Raising public awareness about environmental policies and laws through printed, electronic, and social media.
-Various Ecosystems Hilly areas

-- 1.07.A01.30) Management of forests on mountain ridges/ steep slopes with strict control on use of such for economic and social purposes.

-- 1.07.A01.31) Reviewing ecosystems and developing a unified data system to highlight their environmental and economic importance.

-- 1.07.A01.32) Conducting cost-benefit analysis and environmental assessment to determine whether to maintain, replace, or restore plantations in hilly areas.
-Lowlands

-- 1.07.A01.33) Management and conservation of all lands according to land-use policies and principles.

-- 1.07.A01.34) Introduction of early warning systems for natural disasters, management of human activities, and implementation of compensation and insurance mechanisms,

-- 1.07.A01.35) Promotion of community-based agroforestry, and agricultural plantation practices.
-Wetlands

-- 1.07.A01.36) Identification and documentation of wetlands in Sri Lanka and taking necessary steps for their conservation.

-- 1.07.A01.37) Ensure conservation of existing and future Ramsar wetlands and enhance tourist attractions of them.
+##### 1.07.A01) Proper Land Use

+- 1.07.A01.01) Designation and protection of ecologically sensitive areas

+- 1.07.A01.02) Identification, management, and risk reduction of natural disaster-prone areas

+- 1.07.A01.03) Development and implementation of scientifically developed sustainable land- use plans in agricultural, industrial and residential uses

+- 1.07.A01.04) Conservation of areas with mineral resources for sustainable economic operations

+- 1.07.A01.05) Implementation of existing guidelines for soil conservation and development of new recommendations as needed

+##### 1.07.A02) Safe Water Consumption

+- 1.07.A02.01) Studying the all kinds of water sources in Sri Lanka, conduct sensitivity assessments and conservation of sensitive water sources via Gazettes.

+- 1.07.A02.02) Identification of causes of water pollution and adopting actions to minimize it

+- 1.07.A02.03) Preparation of a basic water map based on data gathered by a chemical and physical parameters analysis of all water sources

+- 1.07.A02.04) Activation of river systems for restoration and conservation of traditional water management practices.

+- 1.07.A02.05) Calculation of minimum requirements for water storage and introducing methods for replenishing surface and underground water resources.

+- 1.07.A02.06) Maintaining minimum environmental flow in rivers during domestic, agricultural, and industrial water usage.

+- 1.07.A02.07) Introduction and regulation of scientific methods for treating wastewater from domestic and industrial activities.

+##### 1.07.A03) Sustainability of Marine and Coastal Zone

+- 1.07.A03.01) Complete termination of direct or indirect disposal of pollutants into the coastal and marine environment.

+- 1.07.A03.02) Identification and protection of sensitive environmental systems in coastal zones.

+- 1.07.A03.03) Scientifically determining and preserving the conservation zones of beaches and lagoons.

+- 1.07.A03.04) Emergency preparedness plans with institutional leadership and community involvement to minimize the accidental marine environmental damages.

+- 1.07.A03.05) Development of legal frameworks and procedures for assessing and compensating environmental damage caused by marine pollution.

+- 1.07.A03.06) Implementation of laws as per the international Conventions and Treaties to ensure sustainable use of marine resources including fish and prevention of marine waters.

+- 1.07.A03.07) Development of coastal areas and tourist attractions that are culturally significant, into well-developed beautiful ecological belts.

+- 1.07.A03.08) Identification and protection of areas where marine life is naturally abundant and ensure maintaining the water quality parameters.

+##### 1.07.A04) Existence of Clean Air

+- 1.07.A04.01) Introduction of suitable and fast-growing timber species for maintaining the atmospheric balance.

+- 1.07.A04.02) Planting, consumption, and replanting of trees to contribute to carbon sequestration.

+- 1.07.A04.03) Promotion and regulation of alternative energy sources in industry and transportation sectors to minimize air pollution from stationery and mobile sources.

+- 1.07.A04.04) Diplomatic intervention to avoid or mitigate trans boundary air pollution.

+- 1.07.A04.05) Introduce programs to increase public awareness and perceptions to minimize air pollution

+##### 1.07.A05) Legal and Ethical framework for Environmental Conventions

+- 1.07.A05.01) Reviewing and update addressing weaknesses, deficiencies, and gaps in existing environmental regulations also aligning with international agreements and local environmental laws.

+- 1.07.A05.02) Public Consultation will be made mandatory in conducting feasibility studies for development projects.

+- 1.07.A05.03) Updating the criteria for environmental assessments ensuring the transparency of process.

+- 1.07.A05.04) Implementing Strategic Environmental Assessments (SEAs).

+- 1.07.A05.05) Raising public awareness about environmental policies and laws through printed, electronic, and social media.

+##### 1.07.A06) Various Ecosystems Hilly areas

+- 1.07.A06.01) Management of forests on mountain ridges/ steep slopes with strict control on use of such for economic and social purposes.

+- 1.07.A06.02) Reviewing ecosystems and developing a unified data system to highlight their environmental and economic importance.

+- 1.07.A06.03) Conducting cost-benefit analysis and environmental assessment to determine whether to maintain, replace, or restore plantations in hilly areas.

+##### 1.07.A07) Lowlands

+- 1.07.A07.01) Management and conservation of all lands according to land-use policies and principles.

+- 1.07.A07.02) Introduction of early warning systems for natural disasters, management of human activities, and implementation of compensation and insurance mechanisms,

+- 1.07.A07.03) Promotion of community-based agroforestry, and agricultural plantation practices.

+##### 1.07.A08) Wetlands

+- 1.07.A08.01) Identification and documentation of wetlands in Sri Lanka and taking necessary steps for their conservation.

+- 1.07.A08.02) Ensure conservation of existing and future Ramsar wetlands and enhance tourist attractions of them.
 Restoration of degraded wetlands through multi-stakeholder engagement and community participation.

-- 1.07.A01.38) Strengthen inter-agency coordination for integrated wetland management activities.
-Mangroves
+- 1.07.A08.03) Strengthen inter-agency coordination for integrated wetland management activities.

+##### 1.07.A09) Mangroves

-- 1.07.A01.39) Reviewing and implementing national policies on mangrove ecosystems.
+- 1.07.A09.01) Reviewing and implementing national policies on mangrove ecosystems.

-- 1.07.A01.40) Taking legal measures for the protection of mangrove ecosystems due to their ecological importance.
-Forests and Wildlife
+- 1.07.A09.02) Taking legal measures for the protection of mangrove ecosystems due to their ecological importance.

+##### 1.07.A10) Forests and Wildlife

-- 1.07.A01.41) Identification of integrated forest and wildlife conservation zones and establishing new protected areas.
+- 1.07.A10.01) Identification of integrated forest and wildlife conservation zones and establishing new protected areas.

-- 1.07.A01.42) Providing public awareness to eliminate myths and unnecessary financial values given to elephant tusks, pearls, fibers and other animal parts.
+- 1.07.A10.02) Providing public awareness to eliminate myths and unnecessary financial values given to elephant tusks, pearls, fibers and other animal parts.

-- 1.07.A01.43) Improve natural habitats of wild animals to provide food and water for all wildlife to minimize their intrusion into villages.
+- 1.07.A10.03) Improve natural habitats of wild animals to provide food and water for all wildlife to minimize their intrusion into villages.

-- 1.07.A01.44) Introduce electric fences to prevent elephant movement to villages and maintain them with the help of community participation.
+- 1.07.A10.04) Introduce electric fences to prevent elephant movement to villages and maintain them with the help of community participation.

-- 1.07.A01.45) Studying and managing human-wildlife conflicts, such as elephant-human interactions, with appropriate techniques and public involvement.
+- 1.07.A10.05) Studying and managing human-wildlife conflicts, such as elephant-human interactions, with appropriate techniques and public involvement.

-- 1.07.A01.46) Conducting studies on harmful wildlife such as monkeys and wild boar, and implementing necessary biological control methods.
+- 1.07.A10.06) Conducting studies on harmful wildlife such as monkeys and wild boar, and implementing necessary biological control methods.

-- 1.07.A01.47) Improving facilities for ex-situ conservation and promoting public engagement and educational research
+- 1.07.A10.07) Improving facilities for ex-situ conservation and promoting public engagement and educational research

-- 1.07.A01.48) Enhancing in-situ conservation facilities for plant and animal species
+- 1.07.A10.08) Enhancing in-situ conservation facilities for plant and animal species

-- 1.07.A01.49) Managing and conserving natural forest cover to maintain environmental services
+- 1.07.A10.09) Managing and conserving natural forest cover to maintain environmental services

-##### 1.07.A02) ■ Controlling and preventing the spread of invasive species
+- 1.07.A10.10) Controlling and preventing the spread of invasive species

-- 1.07.A02.01) Sustainable Solid Waste Management
+##### 1.07.A11) Sustainable Solid Waste Management

-- 1.07.A02.02) Updating legal frameworks and improving infrastructure for waste management in residential, agricultural, industrial and service sectors, based on zero waste 3R (Reduce, Reuse, Recycle) principles and circular economic concept
+- 1.07.A11.01) Updating legal frameworks and improving infrastructure for waste management in residential, agricultural, industrial and service sectors, based on zero waste 3R (Reduce, Reuse, Recycle) principles and circular economic concept

-- 1.07.A02.03) Preparation and Implementation of a National Solid Waste Management Action plan, reviewing the current solid waste management plans and related policies
+- 1.07.A11.02) Preparation and Implementation of a National Solid Waste Management Action plan, reviewing the current solid waste management plans and related policies

-- 1.07.A02.04) Make it mandatory to adopt a waste management programs for residential, high- rise, service, and industrial buildings/ sector developments
+- 1.07.A11.03) Make it mandatory to adopt a waste management programs for residential, high- rise, service, and industrial buildings/ sector developments

-- 1.07.A02.05) Reducing plastic and polythene use through extended producer responsibility schemes
+- 1.07.A11.04) Reducing plastic and polythene use through extended producer responsibility schemes

-- 1.07.A02.06) Proper management and safe disposal of hazardous and electronic waste
+- 1.07.A11.05) Proper management and safe disposal of hazardous and electronic waste

-- 1.07.A02.07) Developing infrastructure for adopting modern final waste disposal methods like sanitary landfills, waste-to-energy and resource recovery facilities
+- 1.07.A11.06) Developing infrastructure for adopting modern final waste disposal methods like sanitary landfills, waste-to-energy and resource recovery facilities

-- 1.07.A02.08) Promote industries to adopt the zero-waste method and locate every industry within the industrial zones whenever possible.
-Management of home garden-related resources
+- 1.07.A11.07) Promote industries to adopt the zero-waste method and locate every industry within the industrial zones whenever possible.

+##### 1.07.A12) Management of home garden-related resources

-- 1.07.A02.09) Granting permits for non-commercial activities such as clearing extra land, obtaining soil to build foundations for home construction
+- 1.07.A12.01) Granting permits for non-commercial activities such as clearing extra land, obtaining soil to build foundations for home construction

-- 1.07.A02.10) Allowing the removal and transportation of a tree planted in a home garden to obtain timber subject to conservation measures
+- 1.07.A12.02) Allowing the removal and transportation of a tree planted in a home garden to obtain timber subject to conservation measures

-- 1.07.A02.11) Introducing eco-friendly criteria for domestic animal husbandry.
-Relationships and values between ecosystems
+- 1.07.A12.03) Introducing eco-friendly criteria for domestic animal husbandry.

+##### 1.07.A13) Relationships and values between ecosystems

-- 1.07.A02.12) Conducting research and studies to reveal the inverse and reverse relationships between ecosystems, and its relations with humans
+- 1.07.A13.01) Conducting research and studies to reveal the inverse and reverse relationships between ecosystems, and its relations with humans

-- 1.07.A02.13) Implementing formal and informal methods of environmental education
+- 1.07.A13.02) Implementing formal and informal methods of environmental education

-- 1.07.A02.14) Conducting research on ecosystems, publishing research results and obtaining patent rights and maintaining a genetic database of ecosystems and working to stop gene theft.
+- 1.07.A13.03) Conducting research on ecosystems, publishing research results and obtaining patent rights and maintaining a genetic database of ecosystems and working to stop gene theft.

-- 1.07.A02.15) Securing the attractive ecosystems for the tourism industry.
+- 1.07.A13.04) Securing the attractive ecosystems for the tourism industry.

 ### 1.08) Free media industry - An objectively informed society